m417z/ntdoc/descriptions/section_information_class.md

 ### SectionBasicInformation

 Result buffer contains structure `SECTION_BASIC_INFORMATION`.
-Buffer size shoud be set to *0x0C*.
+Buffer size should be set to *0x0C*.

 ### SectionImageInformation

 Result buffer contains structure `SECTION_IMAGE_INFORMATION`.
-Buffer size shoud be set to *0x28*.
-This information class is accessable only where section was created with `HANDLE` to open executable file (see `NtCreateSection` for details).
+Buffer size should be set to *0x28*.
+This information class is accessible only where section was created with `HANDLE` to open executable file (see `NtCreateSection` for details).

 # Documented by